The Farmer Who Went Full Commander Mode — Modern Paraphrase | nocap.bible

 The Spirit of God rushed upon Saul when he heard those words, and his anger burned hot.
 This wasn't rage for the sake of rage — this was fury, the kind that comes when God's people are being threatened and someone finally has the authority and the anointing to do something about it.

 And what Saul did next was absolutely unhinged in the best way.
-He took a pair of oxen, cut them into pieces, and sent the chunks throughout all the territory of Israel with a message:
+He took a pair of oxen, cut them into pieces, and sent the chunks throughout all the territory of with a message:

 "Whoever does not come out to follow Saul and Samuel, this is what happens to your oxen."